bekk/bekk-christmas/post/kotlin/wip-named-and-default-arguments.md

 ) { ... }
 ```

-Now it's possible to call the function while omitting the given arguments:
+Now it is possible to call the function while omitting some arguments, which instead will be supplied behind the scenes with the default values that we specified:

 ```kotlin
 prepareChristmasGift("John Doe")